jonpulsifer/ts/apps/slingshot/README.md

 1. **Single-File Storage**: All webhooks for a project are stored in one JSON file (`projects/{id}/webhooks.json`) with a circular buffer limit of 100 webhooks
 2. **Optimistic Locking**: Uses ETag-based retry logic instead of distributed locks (no Redis required)
 3. **Client-Side Resend**: Webhook replay happens in the browser to prevent SSRF attacks
-4. **Google Cloud Storage**: Uses GCS with Workload Identity Federation for authentication
+4. **Google Cloud Firestore**: Uses Firestore with Workload Identity Federation for authentication

 ## Getting Started